dacobri/textutils-11/README.md

 Converts all characters in the text to lowercase, ensuring uniform casing for text analysis.

 remove_spaces(text)
-Written by Francesco Colpimeni
+Written by Francesco Polimeni
 Removes all spaces from the text, returning a continuous string with no whitespace characters.

 add_exclamation(text)
-Written by Francesco Colpimeni
+Written by Francesco Polimeni
 Appends an exclamation mark to the end of the text, adding emphasis or excitement to the output.

 # Testing Overview
 Unit tests (in tests/unit/test_core.py) verify each function individually.

-Integration test (in tests/integration/test_end_to_end.py) checks that all functions work together within a complete text-processing workflow.
+Integration tests (in tests/integration/test_end_to_end.py) check that all functions work together within a complete text-processing workflow.

 The Jupyter Notebook (A1.ipynb) documents the development and testing process step by step.

+# Results
+All 33 tests passed successfully with **100% coverage** on Python 3.12 (pytest 8.4.2, pytest-cov 7.0.0).

 # Project Highlights
 - Applied TDD (Test-Driven Development) and Git branching workflow.